emapco/chem-mrl/README.md

   --use_fused_adamw     Use cuda-optimized FusedAdamW optimizer. ~10% faster than torch.optim.AdamW (default: False) --use_tf32            Use TensorFloat-32 for matrix multiplication and convolutions (default: False) --use_amp             Use automatic mixed precision (default: False) --seed SEED           Omit to not set a seed during training.
-Seed dataloader sampling and transformers. (default: 42) --model_output_path MODEL_OUTPUT_PATH
+Used to seed the dataloader sampling and the transformer. (default: 42)
+  --model_output_path MODEL_OUTPUT_PATH
                         Path to save model (default: output) --evaluation_steps EVALUATION_STEPS